fjasensi/youtube_video_downloader/Readme.md

 The project uses the following Python libraries:
 - yt_dlp: For downloading YouTube videos.
 - pyyaml: For handling YAML configuration files.

+## Important
+To download in maximum quality you need ffmpeg installed in your system.